Skip to content

 In principle, smart tariffs are better than non-smart tariffs.
 This is because smart tariffs can, but don’t have to, come with the option of time-of-use tariffs.
 If you don’t like the time-of-use tariffs, you can always just select a flat rate “smart tariff”.

-The only problem is that electricity suppliers are allowed to (and sometimes do) charge different prices for effectively the same electricity plan depending on the meter configuration.
-So customers can potentially get locked out of the best deals buy not having the flexibility to chose a non-smart tariff.
+The only problem is that electricity suppliers are allowed to (and sometimes do) charge different prices for effectively the same electricity plan, depending on the meter configuration.
+So customers can potentially get locked out of the best deals buy not having the flexibility to choose a non-smart tariff.
+Therefore, if you’re not likely to save money by switching to a smart tariff, you should probably stay with a non-smart tariff for now, as it keeps your options more open.

 Summary of Meter Configurations